 Remember that each person has a very different sense of how much activity is comfortable and how to transition from one event to the next.
 For instance, some kids love to be continuously busy, transition from school to sports to homework without any down time and can snack on-the-go.
 Others may need a break between activities and do better with encouragement during transitions.

 As parents, it is important to tune in to our kids and learn how best to support them during these especially busy seasons.
-If your family needs extra support, the Modern Family Center at Spence-Chapin offers parent coaching, counseling, and workshops.
-Give us a call at 646-539-2167, email email@example.com, or follow us on Facebook to learn more about how we can help.
+If your family needs extra support, Spence-Chapin offers parent coaching, counseling, and workshops.
+Give us a call at 646-539-2167 or email us at firstname.lastname@example.org, to learn more about how we can help.